Morphological filters

 # * Compute the central gradient (dilation - erosion)

-Workflow measure intensity on the nuclear membrane
+Workflow to measure the intensity on a nuclear membrane

 In image xyc_16bit__nup__nuclei.tif we would like to measure the intensity along the nuclear membrane (channel 1) using the information from the DNA (channel 2) using following workflow: